-Once it is determined that an impairment review is necessary, recoverability of assets is measured by comparing the carrying amount of the asset grouping to the estimated future undiscounted cash flows.
-If the carrying amount exceeds the estimated future undiscounted cash flows, the asset grouping is considered to be impaired.
-The impairment is then measured as the difference between the carrying amount of the asset grouping and its fair value.
+Once it is determined that an impairment review is necessary, recoverability of assets is measured by comparing the carrying amount of the asset group to the estimated future undiscounted cash flows.
+If the carrying amount exceeds the estimated future undiscounted cash flows, impairment is then measured as the excess, if any, of the carrying amount of the asset group over its fair value.